Aberglasslyn House: Heritage listing

 It is arguably the finest extant Greek Revival style villa (in the 18th century sense of the word) in Australia.
 The configuration of its fabric, largely in its c.
 1860 form, is patent physical evidence of the high expectations of colonial settlers of the 1830s and early 1840s and the severity of the economic crash of the 1840s.
 It is the earliest known surviving example in Australia of a house design generated in part by considerations of an integrated sanitary plumbing system.
 The building is one of a group of surviving pre-1850 in the vicinity of Maitland.
 The house and setting is physical evidence of the pattern of land settlement and leasehold farming in the Maitland area.
 It contains elements of high individual and often unique quality, including a domed stairwell and geometric stair of unique quality and design in Australia.
 The place is perceived by many knowledgeable people to be one of the major sites of cultural significance in Australia.
 On a regional basis the building is an historic landmark (monument).
 It is an exemplary example of the 19th century builder's art embodied in the quality of the stonework, brickwork, timber selection, carpentry and joinery, plasterwork, hardware etc.

 Aberglasslyn was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 It is arguably the finest extant Greek Revival style villa (in the 18th century sense of the word) in Australia.
 The configuration of its fabric, largely in its c.
 1860 form is patent physical evidence of the high expectations of colonial settlers of the 1830s and early 1840s and the severity of the economic crash of the 1840s.
 It is the earliest known surviving example in Australia of a house design generated in part by considerations of an integrated sanitary plumbing system.
-The building is one of a group of surviving pre-1850 in the vicinity of Maitland.
-The house and setting is physical evidence of the pattern of land settlement and leasehold farming in the Maitland area.
+The building is one of a group of surviving pre-1850 villas in the vicinity of Maitland.
+The house and setting are physical evidence of the pattern of land settlement and leasehold farming in the Maitland area.